ajruckman/easyDream/parameters.md

 A value higher than the value for `rounds` will cause the `mask-image` to never be applied; this would mean that the system would need to wait for more time than the dream will run.

-A value too low will cause the system to lose its "momentum" and result in less cohesive results.
+A value too low will cause the system to lose its "momentum" by applying the `mask-image` too frequently, resulting in less cohesive results.

 -----